What Goes in Your Bins

 Head to your local charity store to re-home unwanted clothes, toys and household furniture.
 These items can be donated to op shops, men's or women's shelters, the RSPCA or church organisations.

-If donating bulky items, like furniture, call before dropping off to make sure the charity has the capacity to accept the item/s.
+If donating bulky items, like furniture, call before dropping them off to make sure the charity has the capacity to accept the item/s.
 Some can even pick up donations from your home.